 Requirements for Admission

 A minimum grade point average of 3.0 overall and 3.0 in all major core courses.
-If the undergraduate degree is not in Communication Sciences and Disorders (COSD), a minimum of 29 hours in supporting undergraduate COSD courses is required for regular status; three letters of reference; GRE; personal essay, resume.
+If the undergraduate degree is not in Communication Sciences and Disorders (COSD), a minimum of 29 hours in supporting undergraduate COSD courses is required for regular status; three letters of reference; GRE; personal essay, and supplemental application and fee.

 Three-Year Leveling Track